 When you need experienced criminal defense attorneys with a solid reputation and history of success, Keil Defense should be your first call.
-We have represented thousands of clients on criminal matters across Minnesota.
+We have represented thousands of clients in criminal cases ranging from homicide and assault, to criminal sexual conduct and DWI/DUI across Minnesota.

 Moreover, Keil Defense has had numerous cases dismissed as a result of the violation of constitutional rights from police officers and having evidence suppressed.

 “I’m very satisfied with your legal services and will always use Keil Defense for my legal representation.”

 “Keil Defense demonstrated incredible communication during the time(s) of urgency and unfailing support when it was needed the most.
 You come with a 5 star rating and I will continue to refer you to those in need of a notable and devoted lawyer.”